The early detection and management of cardiovascular risk factors is crucial for effective primary and secondary stroke prevention

 • aneurysms

-• a serious complication that can occur anywhere in the body
+• a serious complication that can develop anywhere in the body

-• besides sudden life-threatening rupture, a slow leak is possible.
+• besides sudden life-threatening rupture, slow leaks are also possible.
 If a blood clot within an aneurysm dislodges, it may block an artery ostium and cause hypoperfusion

 • renal impairment